StolarczykJakub/StolarczykJakub/README.md

 Experienced senior mobile developer (over 8 years) with a focus on Flutter for the past 5 years, previously specializing in Android development.
 Passionate about creating efficient and user-friendly mobile applications.

-* 🌍  I'm based in Katowice, Poland
+* 🌍  I'm based in Poland
 * ✉️  You can contact me at [stolarczyk.kuba@gmail.com](mailto:stolarczyk.kuba@gmail.com)

 ### Skills